 “I had my speculations.
 Things just don't feel right.
 The reactions are too perfect.”
 Agonin shook his head in thought.
 It was odd to make the connection that Majnun and he often had the same thought processes.
 On the outside they seemed like entirely different people, but inside - inside they were much the same.
 Old-school, perhaps, but it had gotten them the titles of cranky-old-men by the rest of the Pantheon.

 Anything to keep the rest of the children in line, Agonin supposed.
 Majnun tipped his head to the side loosely.
 “Indeed.
 Much too perfect.
-I have a bad feeling about Irena too.
-She’s stirring things up and stepping where she doesn’t belong for someone who just rose recently.”
+I have a bad feeling about Irena too, understandably so.
+Besides the utterly stupid stunt she pulled with my daughter-in-law, she’s stirring things up and stepping where she doesn’t belong for someone who just rose recently.
+Maybe it's just my distaste for her, but tell me you don't feel the same?”

 Agonin bit his cheeks, he was not fond of inserting himself into the lives of the other gods - that was how wars got started, yet it seemed there was already a war - if not two - going on right under his nose anyways.
 “You wish for me to step into a war.”